Kitsu

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

-They serve adjacent needs but don't currently overlap on shipped themes.
-Atlassian is currently shipping more aggressively (velocity 7.5 vs 0.0), with 2 editorial sparks in the last 30 days against 0.
+Both compete on the same themes — project management — within PM.
+Atlassian is currently shipping more aggressively (velocity 10.0 vs 0.0), with 1 editorial sparks in the last 30 days against 0.
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Top Zenkit alternatives in PM are ranked by recent ship velocity.
 Browse the "Zenkit alternatives" section above for the current picks, or visit /alternatives/zenkit for the full list with editorial commentary on each.